Jarrodsz/dokku-edgedb/README.md

 ## Additional notes

-- The edgedb server usually requires more than 2GB of RAM to run.
+- The edgedb server usually requires more than 2GB of RAM to _**start**_ (not run).
 If you do not have enough RAM, you will have to create a swap file.
-Please refer to tutorials on how to do this.
+Please refer to tutorials online on how to do this.